ftijan/fibonacci-challenge/README.md

     - A menu system for the user to choose which algorithm to showcase
     - Reading input and input validation for the selected algorithm
     - Adding useful error messages when the user makes a selection or an input mistake
-- Architecturally, a possible improvement would be to separate the interfaces, their implementations and helper classes into separate folders and namespaces
-  - Since there are only 5 `.cs` files in the console app project, this was not done, but would be beneficial if the number of files was, for example, approaching double digits